-The activities of Cogeco Connexion are carried out in the provinces of Québec and Ontario, Canada.
-The Cogeco Connexion assets are managed from the head office in Montréal.
+The activities of Cogeco Connexion are carried out primarily in the provinces of Québec and Ontario, Canada.

-The activities of Atlantic Broadband are carried out in the United States in 12 states: Connecticut, Delaware, Florida, Maine, Maryland, New Hampshire, New York, Ohio, Pennsylvania, South Carolina, Virginia and West Virginia.
-The Atlantic Broadband assets are managed from its main offices located in the city of Quincy (neighbouring Boston), Massachusetts.
+The activities of Breezeline are carried out in the United States in 13 states: Connecticut, Delaware, Florida, Maine, Maryland, Massachusetts, New Hampshire, New York, Ohio, Pennsylvania, South Carolina, Virginia and West Virginia.

-The activities of Cogeco Connexion and Atlantic Broadband are similar in nature and have been combined for ease of reference for the reader in this Section 3.
+The activities of Cogeco Connexion and Breezeline are similar in nature and have been combined for ease of reference for the reader in this Section 3.

 3.1.
-CUSTOMERS
+Customers

-The following table presents the total number of primary service units, Internet, video and telephony service customers and the penetration rate of each of these services as a percentage of homes passed as at August 31, 2021:
+The following table presents the total number of primary service units, Internet, video and phone service customers as at August 31, 2023: